naoshibaikyu/superbuddn/epilogues/incorrect3.md

 Eris Angry: From the same truck that hit Nadine?!

-Scruffy: (with a mouthful of taco) Well, me starving ain't gonna help her.
+Scruffy Happy: (with a mouthful of taco) Well, me starving ain't gonna help her.

 %